Information

 The Fremantle Biennale takes place on the unceded lands and waters of the Whadjuk people of the Nyoongar nation.
 We acknowledge the Whadjuk people as the traditional owners of the Walyalup area.
 We acknowledge elders past, present and emerging, and respect the living culture and heritage of all Aboriginal and Torres Strait Islander peoples.

 The Fremantle Biennale is held every two years in the Nyoongar season of Kambarang (November).
-The last Fremantle Biennale, SIGNALS 23, took place from 3 – 19 November 2023.
-The next Fremantle Biennale will take place from 14 – 30 November 2025.
+The last Fremantle Biennale, SANCTUARY 25, took place from 13 – 30 November 2025.
+The next Fremantle Biennale will take place in November 2027.

 Complementing our core program, the Fremantle Biennale also presents touring projects across WA and Australia, including the First Lights project.